 It can take up to a year to get right.
 Because of the many factors that determine the success of BNT injections, it may be necessary to be injected on two or three occasions before the best benefit is achieved.

 The skill of the doctor giving the injections is critical.
 It is important to locate an appropriately trained and experienced doctor.
-Travel to a major movement disorder clinic may be required to access a qualified specialist.
+Travel to a movement disorder clinic may be required to access a qualified specialist.
 DMRF offers a searchable directory of physicians.

 Many thanks to past DMRF Clinical Fellow Abhimanyu Mahajan, MD, MHS of Rush University for reviewing the content of this article.